 For Native people, this month, and every month, we celebrate the beauty of our culture as well as the generations of survival, perseverance and self-determination.
 We honor our elders who have paved the way and held on to our traditions which guide us and keep us healthy.
 This month we also celebrate Native activists, scholars, lawyers, physicians, professional athletes, scientists, musicians, artists, authors, entrepreneurs, philanthropists, and protectors of our natural environment.
 We celebrate that we are still here, building stronger communities despite historical circumstances.

 There are so many in my community putting in tough work.
 Please consider giving your dollars to the various organizations: United Indians of All Tribes Foundation, Seattle Indian Health Board, the Chief Seattle Club, Urban Native Education Alliance, Na’ah Illahee Fund, Indigenous Peoples Institute at Seattle University, wǝɫǝbʔaltxʷ House at the University of Washington, and Mother Nation, to name a few.

-Some additional facts about Native people and tribes:
+More about Native people and tribes:

 - Nationally, there are more than 500 tribal groups represented within the United States, and each tribal nation is diverse in tradition, custom and language.

 - In Washington state, there are more than 29 tribal groups (third highest representation in the nation).

 - Tribes are sovereign nations, much like federal and state governments, and have inherent rights to access traditional resources.
 Treaties, secured within the U.S. Constitution, ensure that tribes maintain these rights.